vasuman/FiSH/README.md

 ### LPDoL
 Stands for Local Peer Discovery over LAN.
 It uses IP multicast to discover peers and broadcast its presence.
 There are 3 basic kinds of messages:-

 1. **FISH\_HOOK** - This message is broadcast on an exponential back-off basis starting with a time interval of 1 second and each successive transmission delay is double the previous value.
-The first item consists of the "_ident\_string_" of the broadcasting peer followed by the ident\_string of all discovered peers - aimed at reducing redundant transmission.
+The first item consists of the *"ident\_string"* of the broadcasting peer followed by the ident\_string of all discovered peers - aimed at reducing redundant transmission.

 2. **FISH\_UNHOOK** - This message is triggered when the peer is about to exit.